Supporting someone with cancer and dementia

 Palliative Care

 For some people, it may not be possible to control the cancer any longer.
 Or they may not be well enough to have treatment.
-If this happens, their cancer doctor or nurse will make sure they have treatments to manage any symptoms they may have.
+If this happens, their cancer doctor or specialist nurse will make sure they have treatment to manage their symptoms.
 This is called palliative care.

 Some people may already be having palliative care when they are diagnosed with cancer and dementia.
 Others may be referred to a palliative care team at a later stage.
 The person you care for can be referred for palliative care by their cancer doctor, GP or specialist nurse.